Skip to main content

 BIO

-Yas Crawford is an internationally awarded photographer who has exhibited in the UK and Europe.
-Crawford is an Associate of the Royal Photographic Society and a Fellow of the Geological Society.
+Yas Crawford is a Visual Artist and multidisciplinary collaborator who has exhibited internationally.
+Crawford is an Honorary Fellow of the Royal Photographic Society and a Fellow in support of the Royal Society of Arts, Manufacturers and Commerce.
 She was born in Pembrokeshire, Wales where the landscape and biological make-up have subliminally influenced her work.
-With a degree in Geology and a master’s in Photography, Crawford has worked in various business roles, an entrepreneur in life sciences, and now working in what she calls ‘The Grey Space’ in-between disciplines.
-Crawford's research touches on mapping evolutionary change and the impact it has on mankind.
+With a degree in Geology and a master’s in Photography, Crawford has worked in various business roles, as an entrepreneur in life sciences, and is now working in what she calls ‘The Grey Space’ in between disciplines.
+Crawford's research touches on mapping evolutionary change and reflects the impact it has on mankind.
+Yas lectures and holds workshops on topics from within 'The Grey Space' for a variety of clients.